seanrmeyer/decahose-filter/README.md

 ```

 Similarly, if desired, the script can be run interactively in on Great Lakes with an interactive job using the `srun` command.
 Run the `srun` command, specifying all the necessary resources being requested, and then once the interactive session begins, the tool can be run by entering the last three lines of the above script.

+### Running the Tool with a Multi-node Configuration
+TODO